 The attached accreditation criteria have been issued to provide all interested parties with guidelines on implementing performance features of the applicable standards referenced herein.
 The criteria were developed and adopted following public hearings conducted by the International Accreditation Service, Inc. (IAS), Accreditation Committee and are effective on the date shown above.
 All accreditations issued or reissued on or after the effective date must comply with these criteria.
-If the criteria are an updated version from a previous edition, solid vertical lines (|) in the outer margin within the criteria indicate a technical change or addition from the previous edition.
-Deletion indicators $(\rightarrow)$ are provided in the outer margins where a paragraph or item has been deleted if the deletion resulted from a technical change.
+If the criteria are an updated version from a previous edition, refer to table of revisions at the end of the criteria.
 These criteria may be further revised as the need dictates.